 3. This will open the Network connections window.
 Here right-click the adapter you are using and select Disable from the context menu.

 When it comes to network problems, especially ones with IP addresses, this method always works.
-For this solution, we will need to use certain commands that will release the old IP address and assign a new one.
+We will need to use certain commands to release the old IP address and assign a new one for this solution.

 Note: To follow this method, Local user accounts should have administrative privileges.